Kostra0ne/cohort-102/module-1/week-2/day-1/planning.md

     - event listener / event listeners
     - classList API

-    - global scope
-- this keyword
+    - global scope and this keyword

 - do you wanna paper time ?